-We are seeking a highly motivated, independent and creative postdoctoral researcher to join our team.
+We are always looking for highly motivated, independent, and creative researchers to join our team.

 The focus of our research is on understanding the physiological contributions of ion channels and GPCRs to the control of blood flow in the brain.
 We are interested in determining how this control is disrupted in dementia, and we aim to develop novel approaches to correct blood flow deficits in this context to protect the brain and/or rescue neuronal function.

 Techniques in use in the lab include in vivo microscopy to measure calcium and blood flow in the brains of anesthetized or awake and freely behaving animals, patch clamp electrophysiology on cells of the neurovascular unit, optogenetics, DREADDs, and pressure myography on isolated brain microvessels.